-On January 6, 2021, SANDAG consulted with the San Diego Region Conformity Working Group (CWG) on the use of the Series 14 Regional Growth Forecast, SCS land use pattern, for the air quality conformity analysis of the 2021 Regional Plan.
+On December 6, 2023, SANDAG consulted with the San Diego Region Conformity Working Group (CWG) on the use of the Series 14 Regional Growth Forecast, SCS land use pattern, as corrected, for the air quality conformity analyses of the 2023 RTIP conformity determination and the Amendment to the 2021 Regional Plan conformity redetermination.
 Previously, both the U.S. DOT and the U.S. EPA concurred that approved plans should be used as input in the air quality conformity process.
-Figure C.1 and Table C.1 show the regional population, jobs, and housing growth forecast for the San Diego region through 2050.
+Figure A.1 and Table A.1 show the regional population, jobs, and housing growth forecast for the San Diego region through 2050.

-Figure C.1: San Diego Regional Population, Jobs, and Housing Forecast
+Figure A.1 San Diego Regional Population, Jobs, and Housing Forecast

-Source: Series 14 Regional Growth Forecast, SCS land use pattern, SANDAG
+Source: Series 14 Regional Growth Forecast SCS land use pattern, SANDAG

-Table C.1: San Diego Regional Population and Employment Forecast
+San Diego Regional Population and Employment Forecast

-San Diego I San Diego Regional Population and Employment Forecast
+San Diego Regional Population and Employment Forecast

 Year Population Employment

-2016 3,309,510 1,646,419
+2016 3,309,509 1,646,419

-2025 3,470,848 1,761,747
+2025 3,470,849 1,762,701

-2035 3,620,348 1,921,475
+2035 3,620,349 1,922,412

-2050 3,746,073 2,086,318
+2050 3,746,077 2,087,208

-Source: Series 14 Regional Growth Forecast, SCS land use pattern, SANDAG
+Source: Series 14 Regional Growth Forecast SCS land use pattern, SANDAG

-The Series 14 Regional Growth Forecast, SCS land use pattern, uses planning assumptions from the adopted general plans and community plans and policies of the 18 cities and the county.
+The Series 14 Regional Growth Forecast, SCS land use pattern, uses planning assumptions from the adopted general plans and community plans and policies of the 18 cities and the County.
 Because many of the local general plans have horizon years of 2030-20 years before the Series 14 Regional Growth Forecast horizon year-the later part of the forecast was developed in collaboration with each of the local jurisdictions through an iterative process that allowed each city to provide their projections for land uses in those later years.

-The Series 14 Regional Growth Forecast, SCS land use pattern, thus represents in compliance with 40 CFR 93.110(a), the "latest planning assumptions" in force at the time this conformity analysis began.
+The Series 14 Regional Growth Forecast SCS land use pattern thus represents in compliance with 40 CFR 93.110(a), the "latest planning assumptions" in force at the time this conformity analysis began.